 1. van den Akker CHP, van Goudoever JB, Shamir R, et al: Probiotics and preterm infants: A position paper by the European Society for Paediatric Gastroenterology Hepatology and Nutrition Committee on Nutrition and the European Society for Paediatric Gastroenterology Hepatology and Nutrition Working Group for Probiotics and Prebiotics.
 J Pediatr Gastroenterol Nutr 70(5):664–680, 2020. doi: 10.1097/MPG.0000000000002655

 2. Xiong T, Maheshwari A, Neu J, et al: An overview of systematic reviews of randomized-controlled trials for preventing necrotizing enterocolitis in preterm infants.
 Neonatology 13:1–11, 2019. doi: 10.1159/000504371

 Necrotizing enterocolitis (NEC) is intestinal necrosis of uncertain etiology; it occurs mainly in preterm or sick neonates after enteral feedings have begun.

 Complications include intestinal perforation (most often in the terminal ileum) and peritonitis; sepsis occurs in 20 to 30%, and death may occur in 20%.

 Initial manifestations are feeding difficulties and bloody or bilious gastric residuals (after feedings) followed by bilious emesis, abdominal distention, and/or gross blood in stool.

 Diagnose using plain x-rays.

-Supportive treatment using fluid resuscitation, nasogastric suction, broad-spectrum antibiotics, and TPN is effective in > 75% of cases.
+Supportive treatment using fluid resuscitation, nasogastric suction, broad-spectrum antibiotics, and total parenteral nutrition is effective in > 75% of cases.

 Surgery to resect gangrenous bowel and treat perforation is needed in < 25% of infants.